pxiangwu/Persistent-Homology-Localization-Algorithms/README.md

 ## TODO: ##

-- Parallelize the computation of edge annotations.
+- Fine-grained parallelism for the computation of edge annotations.

 ## License and Disclaimer: ##